Kwesi-dev/Kwesi-dev/README.md

-<h1 align="center">Hi 👋, I'm Afriyie Samuel Kwesi and I am a ghanaian.
+<h3 align="left">Hi 👋, I'm Afriyie Samuel Kwesi and I am a ghanaian.
 I am Software Developer specifically a web developer.
 I am very passionate and love to develop web applications that helps better lives and makes things easier for people.</h1>

 - 📫 How to reach me **afriyiesamuel36@gmail.com**